 Location: Somewhere in Lu Ye, Tai Tung.

-The whole Taitung portion of the trip was pretty unexpected overall.
+The whole Taitung portion of my grad trip was pretty unexpected.
 We hadn’t made any plans before then and only booked our accommodation in Lu Ye at the recommendation of our guesthouse owner in Lyudao.
 It turned out to be one of the most interesting bits of the entire trip though, when our guide treated us to a whole range of activities, from making Lei Cha and catching crabs in the river, to paragliding over tea plantations for a bird’s eye view of the area.
+You can read more about that here.

 In addition, we were also introduced to this secret local hangout – a hot spring bathing area along the river that was dug out and created by the locals which is definitely not on any guidebook!
 It was pretty dark out and we only had the light of torches to see by, picking our way along the pebbly river bank until we reached the river.